DevExpress/testcafe/docs/articles/faq/README.md

 Increase the value of the "pageRequestTimeout" variable, enable the "retryTestPages" option, or use quarantine mode to perform additional attempts to execute this test.
 ```

-If your test produces unstable results, you can enable [quarantine mode](../documentation/guides/basic-guides/run-tests.md#quarantine-mode) to isolate it from the rest of the suite.
+Use [quarantine mode](../documentation/guides/basic-guides/run-tests.md#quarantine-mode) to isolate flaky tests from the rest of the suite.

 However, we recommend that you determine the cause of this issue and address it.